zhaya1984/ppdm-well-analytics/README.md

 - Modelled **source-native effective-dated history** separately from snapshot-observed history to preserve distinct business-time and observation-time semantics.
 - Built **coverage and fidelity reconciliation** to identify lifecycle periods that snapshots missed or only partially reconstructed.
 - Derived **field-level change events** from consecutive SCD2 versions using null-safe comparisons and incremental processing.
-- Implemented **source contracts, temporal-integrity tests, PR-triggered CI, and production orchestration** as part of the end-to-end workflow.
+- Implemented **source-grain validation, temporal-integrity tests, PR-triggered CI, and production orchestration** as part of the end-to-end workflow.

 ---